actinia-org/actinia-satellite-plugin/README.rst

 Actinia Satellite Plugin
 ========================

-This actinia plugin is deigned for efficient satellite data handling, especially Landast and Sentinel2A scenes.
+This actinia plugin is designed for efficient satellite data handling, especially Landsat and Sentinel-2 scenes.
-It implements endpoints for on-the-fly NDVI computation and time series import for Landsat and Sentinel2 scenes in the actinia database.
+It implements endpoints for on-the-fly NDVI computation and time series import for Landsat and Sentinel-2 scenes in the actinia database.

 Note: